 Generosity!
 “If that which defines our status is easily given away.
 It breaks that hold on us.” – Dr. Ted Kitchens

 Generosity does not just happen.
-It must be intentionally planted and constantly cultivated.
+It is planted and constantly cultivated.
 It can be tough at first.
 But, a steady and consistent practice of quiet generosity will bring freedom from the bondage of materialism and status.
-Beware that generosity can be used improperly to achieve status.
+Beware, generosity misused to achieve status is wrong.
 But, quiet and pure-hearted generosity has power.

 Go out and be generous with your time, talent and treasure!